developmentseed/label-maker/docs/parameters.rst

 **over_zoom**: int
  	An integer greater than 0.
 If set for XYZ tiles, it will fetch tiles from `zoom` + `over_zoom`, to create higher resolution tiles which fill out the bounds of the original zoom level.

-**band_count**: int
-	An integret greater than 1.
-If not specified defaults to 3 for the typical r,g,b imagery.

 **band_indicies**: list
 	A list of band incidies to pull from a tiff.
 Defaults to (1, 2, 3) if not specified.
 For using non-RGB tifs, ie MS tifs this should be over-written for example to [5, 3, 2, 7] to extract Red, Green, Blue, and NIR bands from the MS spacenet imagery.